hyper63/website/posts/weekly-update-v1-2020-8-20.md

 </header>

 <main>
 Our focus is to find an approach to software engineering that is sustainable and a joy to continue to build and maintain from day 1 to 1000.
 Over time, software tends to grow into a massive mess or becomes irrelevant.
-The "big ball of mud" is a saying when the software has built to such complexity it becomes painful to maintain.
+The "big ball of mud" is a saying when the software has been built to such complexity it becomes painful to maintain.
 As new technology and innovation come along, so comes the desire to re-write software with these new tools.

 * How can we build modular software, so the parts remain simple even as the system becomes complex?
 * How can we progressively enhance software over time so that it stays relevant?